ember-learn/ember-blog/source/2020-10-01-hacktoberfest.md

 Here's what you can expect this year!

 - **On Saturday, October 10th,** past contributors will be available to pair with anyone who wants to help out!
 If you have questions or need some help finding an issue to work on, this is a great place to start.
 Specific times will be announced soon.
 - **On Friday, October 16th,** there will be an Ember Contributors Workshop!
-Tickets are sold out but you can read more about he event on the [EmberFest website](http://emberfest.eu/)
+Tickets are sold out but you can read more about the event on the [EmberFest website](http://emberfest.eu/).
 - **At any time,** join the `#hacktoberfest` channel in the [Ember Community Discord](https://discord.gg/emberjs) to connect with other developers.
 You can find a buddy to pair with, a mentor to guide you, or toss around ideas.

 If you are someone who is willing to help mentor new contributors, please let us know in `#hacktoberfest` on Discord.
 Addon maintainers are welcome to post issues they need help with too!